IDC: 90% of enterprises are planning for fully autonomous datacenters

 Huawei is pitching CloudFabric as the first solution with “L3 autonomous driving” for datacenters, noting that it uses AI and machine learning to achieve conditional network autonomy — a stage where software handles datacenter problem awareness and solution execution but partially relies on humans for analysis and decision-making and fully relies upon them for intent and experience-based policy choices.
 CloudFabric, Huawei notes, can self-heal datacenter issues and self-optimize networks and is already being used by over 2,800 enterprise datacenters “globally.”

 But while IDC notes that organizations at any level of datacenter autonomy can move forward to the next stage, and stands ready to help, it conspicuously recommends that enterprises “leverage assistance from trusted vendors and third parties.”
-Unfortunately for Huawei, trust has been clouding its business for the past two years.
+Unfortunately for Huawei, trust issues have been clouding its business for the past two years.
 Despite protestations from Huawei, the U.S. government and allies across Europe and Asia have deemed the company’s networking gear untrustworthy, requiring carriers to rip out and replace Huawei hardware with alternatives from approved vendors.
 Governments and businesses alike are concerned that Huawei-managed data could be harvested or manipulated by the Chinese government, which has reserved the right to demand cooperation in surveillance activities from domestic vendors.

 The “global” list of CloudFabric enterprise datacenter users is top-lined by largely Chinese companies, including Tencent, Baidu, China’s State Grid, and multiple Chinese banks, while Sony’s name is a standout from Japan.
 Arista, Cisco, and HPE are among Huawei’s competitors in the space.